acl-org/acl-2023/_pages/faq.md

 even if the paper was rejected from ICLR.
 {: .answer}

+---

-Q: Is it OK to talk about my work (e.g. at a workshop) during the anonymity period?
+**Q**: Is it OK to talk about my work (e.g. at a workshop) during the anonymity period?
 {: .question}

-A: Yes, you can talk in small venues about your work, but be careful not to publish a non-anonymized draft of the work and please do not publicize it widely (e.g. on social media).
+**A**: Yes, you can talk in small venues about your work, but be careful not to publish a non-anonymized draft of the work and please do not publicize it widely (e.g. on social media).
 {: .answer}

+---

-Q: My paper is no longer under review at ARR but I plan to commit it to this conference, can I post it to ArXiv?
+**Q**: My paper is no longer under review at ARR but I plan to commit it to this conference, can I post it to ArXiv?
 {: .question}

-A: As long as it is a month before the commit deadline, you may post a non-anonymous copy on the web.
+**A**: As long as it is a month before the commit deadline, you may post a non-anonymous copy on the web.
 {: .answer}

 ## Virtual Attendance

-Q: Would I be able to present my paper virtually at the main conference and the workshops?
+**Q**: Would I be able to present my paper virtually at the main conference and the workshops?
 Would I be able to participate in the conference virtually?
 {: .question}

-A: Yes, while we are still finalizing the format of the conference, all participants will have the option to attend virtually.
+**A**: Yes, while we are still finalizing the format of the conference, all participants will have the option to attend virtually.
 {: .answer}